softwaremill/sttp/docs/testing.md

 There is a possiblity to add error responses as well.
 If this is not enough, using a custom implementation of the `WebSocket` trait is recommended.

-## Verifying, that a request was sent
+## Verifying that a request was sent

 Using `RecordingSttpBackend` it's possible to capture all interactions in which a backend has been involved.

-The recording backend is a [backend wrapper](backends/wrappers/custom.md), and it can wrap any backend, but it's most useful when combine with the backend stub.
+The recording backend is a [backend wrapper](backends/wrappers/custom.md), and it can wrap any backend, but it's most useful when combined with the backend stub.

 Example usage: